makepluscode/rpi-tutorial-advanced/006-raspbian-magicmirror-google-assistant-latest/README.md

 node auth_and_test.js
 ```
 9. Accept the client verification process and copy and enter your Google account key
-10. Move the generated token.json and proceed with the installation of the module (takes about 10 to 20 minutes)
+10. Move the generated token.json
 ```sh
 mv token.json ./profiles/default.json
 ```